What it feels like to be part of Cognition & Brain Dynamics

 - Brice Martin (2009-2010) Master .
 MD-PhD psychiatry

-- Pooja PRABHU, MSc (2018, Raman-Charpak Fellow) Phd Manipal Institute of Technology, India
+- Pooja PRABHU, MSc (2018, Raman-Charpak Fellow) Phd Manipal Institute of Technology, India.
+Currently post-docing @UCSF

 - Renan SCHIAVOLIN RECIO (2017, visiting PhD, SANDWICH program) Brazil